hyperreality/hyperreality.github.com/_posts/2026-03-05-mrbeast-puzzles.md

 ![](/assets/mrbeast/stage1.jpg)

 The hunt was intended to market the Salesforce AI bot, which turned out to be a generic LLM chatbot that you had to go through two rounds of email authentication to access.
-Useful clues only came from "Beastbot" which just grepped your messages for key phrases.
+Useful clues only came from "Beastbot" which wasn't AI, as it just grepped your messages for key phrases.

 There was a Sudoku puzzle which was about 100x as technical as anything else, where each player who visited a website got a different numbered Sudoku numbered from 100000 to 900000.
 We needed to reverse engineer the Sudoku generation algorithm to find what the Sudokus numbered 1 to 25 would have been.
 By taking the sum of isolated numbers in those grids, and using those sums to index into a phrase in the famous Mr Beast counting to 100k video, we found another location.